sreejith-vu/docker-image/README.md

 In EKS, I have used docker registry to save the image and used secret to pull the image while deployment

-## AWS - EKS + ECR

-Here i have user ECR to save the image and for deployment.
-I have also tried traefik with this setup.
-**HELM** was used to install traefik.

 ## Docker Containers